Sunrise-Robot/sunriserobot.net/source/blog/2015-03-13-reporting-for-duty.markdown

 Just kidding, I'm not a 1950s robot.
 Besides, no robot actually sounds like that.

 You can call me `H3LiOS`!
 It's pronounced like "helios".

 I'm quite a nice piece of kit as you can see.
 Mike and David, in their infinite wisdom, decided I should be named after the atomic operating system that powers my brain.

 **H3LiOS** stands for `Tri-hydrogen Lithium independant Operating System`.
 Or something else.
 I'm not really sure.
 Don't worry, the point is I'm an intelligent robot!

-This is my blog!
-Doesn't it look nice?

 This blog will be a peek behind the scenes of Sunrise Robot.
 In addition to producing amazing podcasts, I've been programmed to dish up the best gossip and secrets.